 WHAT TO WEAR FOR SNORKELING IN THE GALAPAGOS

 Snorkeling in the Galapagos Islands is a major highlight for everyone visiting the archipelago, and especially for those who explore the islands on a cruise, as you get snorkel once or twice every day.
 The Islands are well known for their mixing of warm tropical and cold water currents, which means you can experience a wide range of temperatures even in one outing in the water.

-Most cruise companies will provide their Guests with wet suits for the daily snorkeling outings.
-Quasar provides wet suits to all its guests at no additional cost, both in shorty and full sizes.
+Most cruise companies will provide their Guests with wetsuits for the daily snorkeling outings.
+Quasar provides 3mm long wetsuits to all its guests free of charge.
 For Guests who require a bit more insulation, especially between the months of June through December when water temperatures are slightly cooler, bringing a rash guard or skin to wear under your wet suit can be a very good idea (both top and bottom).
 This rash guard or skin can also help you to avoid getting sunburned when swimming around the Island beaches.

 In addition to the wetsuits, Quasar and most cruise companies also provides their guests with masks, snorkels, and fins at no additional cost.
 If you have issues with mask sizes and fit, we do recommend bringing your own mask and snorkel for a better and more comfortable fit.
 Guests with poor eyesight may look into purchasing prescription masks that have become fairly inexpensive online these days.

 While all the following items are provided for Quasar Guests during their Galapagos cruise at no additional cost, if you do choose to bring your own snorkeling equipment, we recommend the following:

 - A full body wetsuit that is at least 3mm thick

 - A good mask that fits your face well